Al-Haqbani/z/README.md

 [LinkFinder](https://github.com/GerbenJavado/LinkFinder) for deeper crawling.
 It also extracts hidden paths and repository links from the scripts so you can map potential endpoints in addition to leaked tokens.
+For convenience this logic is also available as a standalone platform named `jsfile` so you can include archived JavaScript scanning when running normal or full‑auto scans.
+Simply choose `jsfile` as the platform and supply the target domain.
 A fourth option allows scanning a list of JavaScript URLs stored in a text file.

 ```bash